ryan95f/yamlator/docs/setting_up_the_environment.md

 ## Unit Tests

 This project uses `unittest` and `coverage`.
-To run the tests with coverage:
+To run the tests with coverage, use:

 ```bash
 coverage run -m unittest